madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 The code returns 2 objects.

-`calib_param` is a dictonary of the calibrated model parameters.
+`calib_param` is a dictionary of the calibrated model parameters.

 `calib_information` contains calibration information.